 Parent/Carer Information: School Offer (SEND Provision)

-This page is intended to give you information regarding the ways in which we ensure we support all of our pupils including those with SEN and disabilities (SEND), in order that they can reach their full potential.
+This document is intended to give you information in which we can seek to support all of our pupils including those with SEN and disabilities (SEND), in order that they can reach their full potential.
 It may not list every skill, resource and technique we employ in order to achieve this, as these are continually developed and used to modify our provision to meet the changing requirements for individual children.

 Children are identified as having SEN when their progress has slowed or stopped and the interventions and resources put in place do not enable improvement.
-Once this occurs we have specific needs based plans and pupil profiles which help support their development and accelerate progress.
+Once this occurs we have specific needs based plans, pupil profiles and Special Educational Needs Outcome Targets (SOTs) which endeavour to help support their development and accelerate progress.

 Safeguarding children with SEND

 Specific risks for children with additional needs

 Children with disabilities are 3.7 times more likely than other children to be abused or neglected.
 Sometimes this is because of high care needs, increased vulnerability or the range of other factors that affect other children.
 Parenting children with disabilities comes with additional stresses or challenges, which can heighten the potential for abuse or neglect, especially in the context of a society where there remains much prejudice and barriers to disabled children and their families.
 Similar factors affect young people experiencing mental health conditions.
 Professionals can sometimes miss signs of abuse due to the complexity of young people’s needs, an acceptance of things being how they are, or allowing their recognition of the challenges facing parents to cloud their judgement leading to abuse or neglect being under-reported.